CtrlK

 Workflow Clarity

-The 8 steps are clearly sequenced from setup through SSO configuration, and the error handling table is helpful.
-However, there are no explicit validation checkpoints—no 'verify this works before proceeding' steps between stages, and no feedback loops for error recovery in what is a complex multi-step enterprise configuration.
+The 8 steps provide a clear sequence from enabling organizations through SSO configuration, and the error handling table is a good addition.
+However, there are no explicit validation checkpoints — no 'verify this works before proceeding' steps between stages.
+For enterprise configuration involving SSO and role management (potentially destructive/breaking operations), missing verification steps cap this at 2.

 2 / 3